Darkwyng/stars/README.md

 * You choose yourself how to interact with the other races.
 You don't need to shoot anything that moves, you can cooperate and make deals.

 ## This project
-This is a reimplementation of *Stars!* using Java and Spring.
-Probably NoSQL soon.
-So far no UI is planned, but that may change.
+This is a reimplementation of *Stars!* using Java, Spring and MongoDB.
+Maybe there will be a UI.

 The aim is currently to see whether the architecture I had in mind can work for this game.
 And to have some fun.